-The Northwest Outward Bound School is looking forward to responsibly resuming programming in the age of COVID-19, and we are asking all students and families to help us make this possible by following the requirements listed below.
-These requirements are designed with several goals in mind: To keep students and staff healthy, to prevent unintentional spread of communicable disease, to keep our local community healthy, and to allow students to experience an Outward Bound course with the same outcomes as they would have had before the pandemic.
-It is imperative that you follow these requirements and agree to do your part to help every student and family have a safe and positive experience.
-For more information visit the COVID-19 FAQ section.
+In order to responsibly run programs in the age of COVID-19, Northwest Outward Bound School is asking all students and families to follow the guidelines and requirements listed below.
+These were designed with several goals in mind: To keep students, staff and local communities healthy, to prevent unintentional spread of communicable disease, and to allow students to experience an Outward Bound course with the positive outcomes we have always delivered.
+It is imperative that you do your part to help every NWOBS student and family have a meaningful and positive experience.

-This is an evolving situation and our practices may change as we gain new information or as recommendations change.
-NWOBS will decide when and under what conditions any courses will operate using our safety protocols and best judgement.
-Please know that while NWOBS is making every effort to implement protocols that minimize the risk of transmission, we cannot guarantee that COVID-19 will not be present on course.
-For exact information on your course, please be in touch with your Course Advisor, or email [email protected] and we'll be in touch!
+PLEASE NOTE: This is an ever-evolving situation and our practices have changed and will continue to change as new information becomes available and local, state, and national recommendations shift.
+NWOBS will decide when and under what conditions any courses will operate using our safety protocols and informed by guidance from local, state and national authorities.
+Please know that while NWOBS is making every effort to implement protocols that mitigate the risk of transmission, we cannot guarantee that COVID-19 will not be present on course.
+For specific information relating to your course, please be in touch with your Course Advisor, or email [email protected].

 In order for you or your child to participate in this Outward Bound course we are requiring the following: